-Starring: Brad Pitt; Jonah Hill; Philip Seymour Hoffman; Christ Pratt; Robin Wright.
+Starring: Brad Pitt, Jonah Hill, Philip Seymour Hoffman, Christ Pratt, Robin Wright

 Moneyball (2011) was a hit at the Academy Awards in 2012, notching 6 nominations.
 Not bad for a sports movie, huh?

-The movie was adapted for the screen by Steven Zaillian (Schindler’s List) and Aaron Sorkin (The Social Network), both of whom were nominated for the Best Adapted Screenplay in 2012, and with good reason.
-Moneyball isn’t written solely as a Baseball fan’s movie, it’s written as a personal tale of overcoming disaster and reaching triumphant new heights, yet it still manages to romanticise the sport (consciously even to the characters) in such a way that even as a non-fan, you will for the protagonists to succeed – you feel the way the team is built on the line between success and failure and hope for them to overcome the odds.
+Moneyball was adapted for the screen by Steven Zaillian (Schindler’s List) and Aaron Sorkin (The Social Network), both of whom were nominated for Best Adapted Screenplay in 2012, and with good reason.
+Moneyball isn’t written solely as a Baseball fan’s movie, it’s written as a personal tale of overcoming disaster and reaching triumphant new heights.
+And yet, it still manages to romanticise the sport in such a way that even non-fans will be willing for the protagonists to succeed – you feel the way the team is built on the line between success and failure, and hope for them to overcome the odds.

 Surrounding them was an array of emerging talents.
 Chris Pratt (Guardians of the Galaxy, Jurassic World) played the lovable underdog player on his way back from injury, his performance no doubt earning him some credit in the Hollywood realm.
-Robin Wright, as the wife of GM Billy Beane, wasn’t on screen very much but managed to add to the story nonetheless, while Philip Seymour Hoffman as the coach of the team, was typically excellent as the old-school philosopher opposing Beane’s vision with a fierce stare and reluctant acceptance of the changing times.
+Robin Wright, as the wife of GM Billy Beane, wasn’t on screen very much but managed to add to the story nonetheless, while Philip Seymour Hoffman as the coach of the team was typically excellent as the old-school philosopher opposing Beane’s vision with a fierce stare and reluctant acceptance of the changing times.

-Overall, it was a picture that was delivered excellently by all involved; a film that so accurately portrayed the passion of a sport while being far enough removed from it to be hugely enjoyable for non-fans too.
+Overall, it was Moneyball was delivered excellently by all involved; a film that so accurately portrayed the passion of a sport while being far enough removed from it to be hugely enjoyable for non-fans too.
 With the direction coming from someone who was originally a cinematographer, you can bet it looked great as well.
 Moneyball will go down as a modern classic of the sport movie genre.